-Yokote Snow Festival in Akita is a festival with a history of 450 years and is famous for about 100 large size kamakura.
+The Yokote Snow Festival in Akita Prefecture is a festival with a history of 450 years and is famous for about 100 large size kamakura.
 Each kamakura is about three meters high, and four or five people can stay inside.
-Local children invite tourists who come to see the festival inside the snow hut and serve them amazake and roasted rice cakes.
+Local children invite tourists who come to see the festival inside the snow huts and serve them amazake and roasted rice cakes.
 Even though a kamakura is made of snow, it is surprisingly warm inside.
-Eating and drinking Japanese snacks in the winter wonderland is just a magical experience.
-In addition, in the schoolyard of the local elementary school and along the riverbank, there are a number of miniature kamakura made by local people.
-This scenery together with the wintery activities will be a fantastic and memorable experience for you.
+Eating and drinking Japanese snacks in a winter wonderland like atmosphere makes for a truly magical experience.
+In addition, in the schoolyard of the local elementary school and along the riverbank, there are a number of miniature kamakura made by the local people.
+This scenery together with the wintery activities is sure to be a fantastic and memorable experience.

 Yokote Snow Festival 2023

 Kamakura rental: ¥3,000 for one hour for a group including mochi and amazake (advance booking is recommended)